Slavery and Human Trafficking

 Our Reporting Mechanisms

-If our staff feel unable, for whatever reason, to raise a MSHT concern directly with someone at NFU Mutual, we provide all staff with access to Safecall, an external and independent company which runs a 24 hour / 7 days a week confidential reporting service.
+If our staff feel unable, for whatever reason, to raise a MSHT concern directly with someone at NFU Mutual, we provide all staff with access to Safecall, an external and independent company which runs a 24 hour/7 days a week confidential reporting service.

-Our approach to Risk Management and Due Diligence
+Our Approach to Risk Management and Due Diligence

 NFU Mutual regularly assesses supplier risk and classifies suppliers to ensure that they are managed appropriately.
 We carry out due diligence and risk assessment of our suppliers in a variety of ways:

-• NFU Mutual is a member of the Financial Services Qualification System (‘FSQS’) which is a community of financial institutions, including banks and insurance companies, collaborating to agree a single standard for collecting third-party information needed to demonstrate compliance to regulators, internal policies and governance controls.
-FSQS contains a set of questions on MSHT and labour standards for completion by our suppliers and this was reviewed in 2023 to gain a more thorough understanding of our suppliers’ position.
+- NFU Mutual is a member of the Financial Services Qualification System (‘FSQS’) which is a community of financial institutions, including banks and insurance companies, collaborating to agree a single standard for collecting third-party information needed to demonstrate compliance to regulators, internal policies and governance controls.
+FSQS contains a set of questions on MSHT and labour standards for completion by our suppliers and this was reviewed in 2024 to gain a more thorough understanding of our suppliers’ position.
 FSQS forms a key part of the due diligence process during the supplier selection and ongoing supplier management.
 This not only allows NFU Mutual to understand how our supply chain complies with the Act but also gives us data to challenge and ask more questions of our suppliers.

-• Where NFU Mutual plans to spend more than £2,500 with a new supplier, we conduct an initial supplier risk assessment to identify whether additional due diligence is required on that supplier.
+- Where NFU Mutual plans to spend more than £2,500 with a new supplier, we conduct an initial supplier risk assessment to identify whether additional due diligence is required on that supplier.

-• Politically exposed person checks and sanction checks.
+- Undertaking politically exposed person checks and sanction checks.

 Our Contractual Controls

-• take all reasonable steps to ensure that MSHT is not taking place in its business or its supply chain.
+- take all reasonable steps to ensure that MSHT is not taking place in its business or its supply chain.

-• ensure that its sub-contractors (where there are any) are bound by equivalent terms.
+- ensure that its sub-contractors (where there are any) are bound by equivalent terms.

-We require our suppliers to provide us with evidence of their compliance with these requirements upon request.
+We require our suppliers provide us with evidence of their compliance with these requirements upon our request.
 We also require contractual auditing and access rights over our suppliers and their subcontractors to oversee and ensure MSHT compliance.

 Communication and Training

-In 2023 NFU Mutual continued to focus on raising awareness of MSHT across our business in a variety of ways:
+In 2024 NFU Mutual continued to focus on raising awareness of MSHT across our business in a variety of ways:

-• We have a centralised hub within the NFU Mutual intranet, focussing on Responsible Business within Procurement, where staff can find information on MSHT and how to report any concerns.
+- We have a centralised hub within the NFU Mutual intranet, focussing on Responsible Business within Procurement, where staff can find information on MSHT and how to report any concerns.

-NFU Mutual continues to partner with Slave-Free Alliance, an international social enterprise which supports organisations to address risks of modern slavery in their operations and supply chains and to carry out targeted training to specific groups of NFU Mutual staff to deepen awareness of MSHT and educate those most likely to encounter instances of MSHT harms.
+- We continued to partner with Slave-Free Alliance, an international social enterprise which supports organisations to address risks of modern slavery in their operations and supply chains and to carry out targeted training to specific groups of NFU Mutual staff to deepen awareness of MSHT and educate those most likely to encounter instances of MSHT harms.

 Effectiveness